What are the signs your partner isn’t happy with your ambition?

 One thing that I have done to circumvent my life from derailing me is that I set ‘dedicated time’.

 Dedicated time to me is the time that is non-negotiable.
-I take this time very seriously because for me Dedicated Time is ME showing up for ME and achieving goals I set.
+I take this time very seriously because for me Dedicated Time is ME showing up for ME and achieving the goals I set.

 I give myself time limits and when I have used up the time frame I have set I’m DONE.
 When it’s up, I put it away and close the computer and I’m DONE.